A national monument steeped in history, with prehistoric rocks and Stone Age artefacts

 Accommodation and permit bookings Tel: +27 (0)21 483 0190

-Set overlooking the ocean, Robberg Island and the beach, the renovated wooden shack sleeps eight people in four double bunk beds in an open-plan room.
+Overlooking the Indian ocean, with spectacular views of the Robberg Peninsula, the renovated wooden shack sleeps eight people in four double bunk beds in an open-plan room.
 Only one group can book at a time.

 Fountain Shack cannot be reached by vehicle and the route takes about two hours to walk (the route is not suitable for young children and should not be attempted in rain, mist or darkness).